Ayush-kathayat/The_Bridge/README.md

 npx hardhat compile
 ```

-Step 4: Deploy the contract to the Sepolia testnet by running:
+Step 4: Deploy the contract to the Goerli testnet by running:
 ```
-npx hardhat run --network sepolia scripts/deploy.js
+npx hardhat run --network goerli scripts/deploy.js
 ```

 Step 5: Run the React frontend in the browser with the command: